 The wires come out the back of the switch.
 Black is for the power (hot), and red is the load.
 There is no blue wire on this switch for three-way installations.
 The white, neutral wire is a required connection.

 The front of this switch includes the favorite button.

-Lutron just recently introduced this new fan switch to its line of Caseta Wireless switches.
+Lutron just recently introduced this new fan control switch to its line of Caseta Wireless switches.

 Interestingly this switch has a black screw to the power (hot) wire.
-It had stranded wires coming out the back for the yellow, white, and green wires.
+It had stranded wires coming out the back for the yellow, white neutral, and green ground wires.
 Yellow is for the load wire, going to the fan.